A SPECIAL VISIT BY BERT HINKLER

 a journey that took him fifteen days to complete.
 An incredible journey that brought him World acclaim.

-He told the students that '''Flying, by the time you are ready to use it, will be an established reality.
-At present your mothers and fathers travel by tram, train and motor car because they think flying is dangerous; but they will soon realise that flying is a really practicable form of travel.
-A great many people are afraid of flying for fear that the machine will break up.''
+He said, “Flying , by the time you are ready to use it, will be an established reality.
+At present people travel by trains, trams and motor cars because they think flying is dangerous, but they will soon begin to realise that flying is a practicable way of travelling.
+In your first days at school you will have time to experiment with flying models and these are interesting to see what you can do.

 It is a sad footnote to this visit that, four years later, Bert Hinkler was tragically killed when his plane hit a mountain in Italy during an attempt to circumnavigate the world.